securityfirst/tent-content/contents_en/tools/tor-for-mac-os-x/tor-for-mac-os-x.md

 Double-click on the Tor Browser installer.
 This opens the .dmg file.

-(On recent versions of OS X, you might get a warning that it's from an "unidentified developer" - you can get around this complaint by control-clicking and selecting "open".)
+(On recent versions of macOS, you might get a warning that it's from an "unidentified developer" - you can get around this complaint by control-clicking and selecting "open".)

 Drag the included file into your Applications folder and you will have a Tor Browser application in your chosen language that you can pin on your Dock.
 ![image](tool_torosx4.png)